EU 'zero tolerance' following VW scandal seen hard to deliver

 The motor industry also backed more realistic testing.

-The European Automobile Manufacturers' Association (ACEA), which represents companies including Volkswagen, BMW, Peugeot Citroen, Renault and Volvo, said it hoped the real-world testing conditions could be "finalised urgently".
+The European Automobile Manufacturers' Association (ACEA), which represents companies including Volkswagen, BMW (BMWG.DE), Peugeot Citroen (PEUP.PA), Renault (RENA.PA) and Volvo (VOLVb.ST), said it hoped the real-world testing conditions could be "finalised urgently".

 But an EU source said there could still be difficulties in introducing new test procedures that match real-world driving conditions after years of official inertia and industry resistance to change.